PJDude/librer/README.md

 **The software and this document are under development and in a pre-release state.**

 ## Features:
 The primary purpose of this software is to enable users to catalog their files, particularly on removable media like memory cards and portable drives.
 It allows user to add metadata, referred to here as **custom data**, and facilitates future searching through the created records. **Custom data** consists of textual information acquired through the execution of user-chosen commands or scripts. **Custom data** may include any text data customized to meet the user's requirements, restricted only by the available memory and the software accessible for data retrieval.
-The retrieved data is stored in a newly created database record and can be utilized for search or verification purposes.
+The retrieved data is stored in a newly created database record and can be utilized for search or verification purposes. **Liber**  allows you to search files using regular expressions, glob expressions and **fuzzy matching** on both filenames and custom data.
+Created data records can be exported and imported to share data with others or for backup purposes.

 ## Screenshots: